 Prerequisites: Drawing I or equivalent.

 Permission of instructor approval will be granted through the Electronic Portfolio but only after interviews.
-Interviews TBA.
-Students should bring a portfolio of at least eight drawings; four in class figure drawings and four longer sustained drawings.
+Interviews will be held Sunday, September 2 from 5pm to 8pm in AWKS 006.
+Students should bring a portfolio of at least eight drawings; four in class drawings (figure drawing or still life) and four longer sustained drawings.
 In addition to the drawings, work in painting and/or photography can be included in the portfolio.
+Please submit an electronic request before your interview through the online registration system.
 Attendance of first class required.
 If you do not attend the first class you may be dropped.

 |Permission of Instructor Required|